ryanries/PassFiltEx/README.md

  - NOTE: This binary is not signed with a code signing certificate, which means the DLL will not load if LSA Protection, aka RunAsPPL is enabled.
    Only by getting the module signed by Microsoft as outlined [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/dashboard/file-signing-manage) will the password filter load into lsass if LSA Protection is enabled.

+ - WARNING: Do not use on domain controllers where the Failover Clustering role has also been installed.
+   You should never install cluster services on a DC anyway.
+But just know that PassFiltEx is not compatible with cluster services.

+ - WARNING: Only install PassFiltEx after fully promoting the system to a domain controller, and uninstall PassFiltEx before demoting the domain controller.

 The debug log is \Windows\system32\PassFiltEx.log.
 A new log file is automatically started once the current log file reaches 1MB.